Leozgu/Aimmy-Arduino-Edition/README.md

 ## Limitations

 - **USB Host Shields:** Does not support USB Host Shields.
 Community contributions for this feature are welcome.
 Plug your mouse into your PC instead of the shield if you are using one.
-- **Chip Compatibility:** Specifically designed for Arduinos with an ATmega32U4 chip, such as the Arduino Micro and Leonardo R3.
-There's a *chance* that it will work with other Arduinos though, so give it a shot.
+- **Chip Compatibility:** Specifically designed for Arduinos with an ATmega32U4 chip, such as the Leonardo R3.
+Other Arduinos might work by installing HoodLoader2 but the autospoofer won't work with those.

 ## Setup Tutorial
 - [Video Tutorial](https://streamable.com/oknd08)